 - Identifying the nonprofit organization’s technical, environmental, and other prerequisites or dependencies of the Proof of Concept plan.

 - Documenting the technical architectural elements of the Proof of Concept solution architecture.

 - Recommending approaches and alternatives to support various “roll-out” scenarios.

 The Proof of Concept has been running since the COVID-19 pandemic hit, and they are seeing positive results with the 25 users.
-If those results consider, the organization will roll out Windows Virtual Desktop to the rest of the organization, starting with their financial examiners.
+If those results continue, the organization will be rolling out Windows Virtual Desktop to the rest of the organization, starting with their financial examiners.